physionetchallenges/matlab-example-2025/README.md

 ## How do I create data for these scripts?

-You can use the scripts in [this repository](https://github.com/physionetchallenges/python-example-2025?tab=readme-ov-file) convert [CODE-15% dataset](https://zenodo.org/records/4916206) to [WFDB](https://wfdb.io/) format.
-The instructions use `code15_hdf5` as the path for the input data files and `code15_wfdb` for the output data files, but you can replace them with the absolute or relative paths for the files on your machine.
+You can use the scripts in [this repository](https://github.com/physionetchallenges/python-example-2025?tab=readme-ov-file) to convert the Challenge data to [WFDB](https://wfdb.io/) format.

-1. Download and unzip one or more of the `exam_part` files and the `exams.csv` file in the [CODE-15% dataset](https://zenodo.org/records/4916206).

-2. Download and unzip the Chagas labels, i.e., the [`code15_chagas_labels.csv`](https://physionetchallenges.org/2025/data/code15_chagas_labels.zip) file.

-3. Convert the CODE-15% dataset to WFDB format, with the available demographics information and Chagas labels in the WFDB header file, by running

-        python prepare_code15_data.py \
-            -i code15_hdf5/exams_part0.hdf5 code15_hdf5/exams_part1.hdf5 \
-            -d code15_hdf5/exams.csv \
-            -l code15_hdf5/code15_chagas_labels.csv \
-            -o code15_wfdb

-Each `exam_part` file in the [CODE-15% dataset](https://zenodo.org/records/4916206) contains approximately 20,000 ECG recordings.
-You can include more or fewer of these files to increase or decrease the number of ECG recordings, respectively.
-You may want to start with fewer ECG recordings to debug your code.

 Additionaly, you can add the `-f mat` argument to convert to `.mat` files instead of `.dat` files.
-However, we will use WFDB format with `.dat` files to run your submitted code.
+However, we will use WFDB format data to evaluate the code on the validation and test sets.

 ## Which scripts I can edit?

 Please edit the following script to add your code:

-* `team_train_model.m` is a script for training your model.
+* `team_train_model.m` is a script for training your models.
-* `load_model.m` is a script for loading your trained model.
+* `load_model.m` is a script for loading your trained models.
-* `team_run_model.m` is a script for running your trained model.
+* `team_run_model.m` is a script for running your trained models.

 Please do **not** edit the following scripts.
 We will use the unedited versions of these scripts when running your code: